yawaramin/scala-modules/README.md

      simple objects that implement some interface.

   3. And also 4.
-Here we actually use the comparator function defined in the `Ordered` signature to figure out if the value we were just given is less than, greater than, or equal to, values we already have in the set.
+Here we actually use the comparator function defined in the `Ordered` signature to figure out if the value we were given is less than, greater than, or equal to, values we already have in the set.
 These two usages are exactly why the `UnbalancedSet` functor has a dependency on a module with signature `Ordered`.
-And the great thing is it can be any module that does anything, as long as it ascribes to the `Ordered` signature.
+And the great thing is it can be any module that does any thing, as long as it ascribes to the `Ordered` signature (and, of course, also as long as it typechecks).

-     For those with a Haskell background, this is basically the ML equivalent of Haskell' typeclasses.
+     For those with a Haskell background, this is basically the ML equivalent of Haskell's typeclasses.
 Of course, here it's implemented in Scala, which means that Scala has at least two different ways of encoding Haskell's typeclasses (functors and implicits).
-Of course, functors are (ahem) a lot more explicit than implicits.
+In my opinion, functors are (ahem) more explicit than implicits, and thus easier to use.

 ```scala
   // UIS = UnbalancedIntSet